carpentries/lesson-development-training/episodes/narrative.md

 ::::::::::::::::::::::::::::::::: instructor

-Outline covering the above paragraph - also used in codiMD template.
+Outline covering the above paragraph - also used in CodiMD template.

 ### Dataset Considerations